 - Antimuscarinic inhalers.
 Examples are tiotropium (brand name Spiriva®), glycopyrronium (brand name Seebri Breezhaler®), aclidinium (brand name Eeklira Genuair®) and umeclidinium (brand name Incruse®).
 The inhaler device is green-coloured.
 If you start this medication, you should stop ipratropium (Atrovent®) if you were taking this beforehand.

-Many patients with COPD need a combination of inhaled medication.
+Many people with COPD need a combination of inhaled medication.
 Often regular inhaled medication (long acting bronchodilators and steroids) can be given in combination in a single inhaler.

-In December 2018, the National Institute for Health and Care Excellence (NICE) produced new guidelines on the management of COPD.
-They recommend that for most people needing combination inhalers, a combination of two long-acting bronchodilators - a beta agonist and an antimuscarinic inhaler - should be offered.
+The National Institute for Health and Care Excellence (NICE) recommends that for most people needing combination inhalers, a combination of two long-acting bronchodilators (a beta agonist and an antimuscarinic inhaler) should be offered.